 The 74-year-old native of Brooklyn, N.Y., can easily befriend a complete stranger in minutes with his colorful personality.
 Listening to John discuss his recent shoulder replacement surgery is both inspiring and entertaining.

-"The meter was running on my body and I was doing a lot of compensating during the last two years," John says.
+"The meter was running on my body and I was doing a lot of compensating during the last two years," John said.
 "If I reached for the low shelf in my kitchen cabinet to put dishes away, the pain was excruciating.
 Same when I tried to shave.
 My shoulder was just a mess."

 After a 41-year career selling television advertising in various spots across the country, John moved to Madison in 2014 to accept his final job in broadcasting, serving as general manager of WMSN (Ch.
 47) in Madison.
 Four years later, as his career was winding down, the pain in his right shoulder — an area of concern for decades — intensified significantly.